open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-declared-stable.md

 ---
-title: HTTP semantic conventions are declared stable
+title: HTTP semantic conventions declared stable
-linkTitle: HTTP semantic conventions
+linkTitle: HTTP semconv are stable
 date: 2023-11-03
 author: '[Trask Stalnaker](https://github.com/trask) (Microsoft)' cSpell:ignore: stalnaker trask
 ---

 Earlier this year we embarked on a three month project to stabilize HTTP semantic conventions.
 We are proud to announce (nine months later), that the HTTP semantic conventions are now the first OpenTelemetry semantic convention to be declared stable!
 This stable version is a significant evolution over the previous unstable version.

-Because of the number of changes, and because of the number of users impacted by these changes, we have mapped out a transition plan for instrumentations to follow when updating to the stable version which prioritizes our users.
+Because of the number of changes, and because of the number of users impacted by these changes, we have mapped out a transition plan for instrumentations to follow when updating to the stable version, which prioritizes our users.

+## Rational for reworked HTTP semconv

-We also want to share some of the reasons behind these changes, as we think that the stable version brings many significant improvements which will make the pain of this upgrade worth it in the long run.
+We also want to share some of the reasons behind these changes, as we think that the stable version brings many significant improvements that make the upgrade worth it in the long run.

 ## Aligning with other open standards

-Earlier this year we announced [the merging of Elastic Common Schema into OpenTelemetry Semantic Conventions]([https://opentelemetry.io/blog/2023/ecs-otel-semconv-convergence/]).
+Earlier this year we announced [the merging of Elastic Common Schema into OpenTelemetry Semantic Conventions](/blog/2023/ecs-otel-semconv-convergence/).
 This merger brought several direct benefits to the HTTP semantic conventions.

 One was the transition from `net.host.*` and `net.peer.*`